-When a complaint is made, the Director of HR and Diversity shall within five (5) business days authorize a member of the Committee to conduct an investigation of the complaint.
-That Committee member must be selected on a rotating and sequential basis from the Committee, unless that is impossible due to that person's vacation or other such unavailability.
-The Project Director or Middle Manager of an affected office shall not be selected as investigator; similarly, if the complaint involves personnel at the central office, the investigator selected shall not be a staff member of the central office.
+When a complaint is made, the Chief of HR and Diversity shall within five (5) business days ask the investigator to conduct an investigation of the complaint.
 Written notice will then be given to the complainant and respondent within five (5) business days of the complaint, which will include a summary of the factual allegations and unless unnecessary to the investigation, the name of the complainant.
-Investigators and Committee Participants must disclose any special relationships with the complainant or respondent, and recuse themselves when fairness requires.
+If any person is determined to be a subject of any such investigation or a potential respondent in an investigation, that person shall also receive written notice within five (5) business days of that determination.
+The investigators and Committee members must disclose any special relationships with the complainant or respondent, and recuse themselves when fairness requires.